Cascade: Token-Sharded Private LLM Inference

 attn_output = hidden + o_proj(attn_output)

+hidden = mlp(hidden) # MLP can have normalization and residual.
 Our key observation is that the majority of operations in these stages are per-token.
-For example, in Stage 1, the query, key, and value projection maps, as well as normalization, operate independently on the N rows of the N×d hidden states.
-Also, in Stage 3, the O-projection, residual connection, and MLP operate independently on the N rows of the flattened attention output (and corresponding rows in the hidden states).
+For example, in Stage 1, the query, key, and value projection maps, as well as normalization, operate independently on the rows of the hidden states.
+Also, in Stage 3, the -projection, residual connection, and MLP operate independently on the rows of the flattened attention output (and corresponding rows in the hidden states).
 In fact, Stage 2 is really the only place where operations aren’t per-token.

 This allows us to integrate token-sharding quite easily into Stages 1 and 3, as well as Stage 2 with a bit of additional work.